Belgium’s inflation higher than France and Germany in 2025 due to energy prices

 Prices for non-energy industrial goods remained broadly stable, supported by lower cost pressures and a stronger euro.

 According to the report, inflation eased across most sectors in 2025.
-However, higher energy and services prices continued to weigh on Belgium’s inflation compared with France and Germany.
+However, higher energy and services prices continued to affect Belgium’s inflation compared with France and Germany.

 © BELGA PHOTO NICOLAS MAETERLINCK